California Custody and Co-Parenting Laws

 Extracurricular activities and long-term planning

-In most cases, California courts prefer joint legal custody, even when physical custody is not equal, unless there are safety concerns, high conflict, or a history of domestic violence.
+In most cases, California courts prefer joint legal custody, even if physical custody is not equal, unless there are safety concerns, high conflict, or a history of domestic violence.
+Courts expect parents with joint legal custody to communicate in good faith, share important information, and make decisions that support the child’s well-being.

-California law emphasizes that legal custody arrangements should support the child’s wellbeing, minimize conflict, and allow important decisions to be made in a consistent and child-focused way.
+California law emphasizes that legal custody arrangements should reduce conflict, promote stability, and ensure major decisions are made in a consistent and child-focused manner.

 Court Expectations & Co-Parenting Responsibilities